Booking and test day

 - Naturalised citizen means someone who became British by applying.

-- B1 and ESOL Entry Level 3 describe the English level.
+- B1 and ESOL Entry Level 3 describe the English speaking and listening level.

 Official guidance